LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 Then $f\star g \in L^r(\mathbb{R}^d)$ with

 <div>
 $$\begin{aligned}
 \left\lVert f\star g \right\rVert\U {L^r(\mathbb{R}^d)}\leq \left\lVert f \right\rVert\U {L^p(\mathbb{R}^d)}\left\lVert g \right\rVert\U {L^q(\mathbb{R}^d)}.
 \end{aligned}$$
 </div>

-In any of the above cases, $f\star g=g\star f$.
+In any of the above cases $f\star g=g\star f$.

 Proof.
-The first point follows from the triangle inequality for the Bochner integral (in this context, this is also called Minkowski's integral inequality) as
+The first point follows from the triangle inequality for the Bochner integral (in this context this is also called Minkowski's integral inequality) as

 <div>